Your Guide to a Greener Holiday Season

 Freeze leftovers in tightly sealed containers as soon as possible.
 Soups, sauces and prepared dishes freeze especially well.
 Remember to label and date everything.

-Set up an area to recycle bottle and cans and place food scraps for compost.
+Set up an area to recycle bottles, cans, paper and food scraps for compost.

 More Waste-Saving Ideas.